A Guide for Migraine Patients When in the Emergency Room

 What to expect when you go to the emergency room for your migraine

-The reason most people with migraine end up in the emergency room is because they fear their symptoms may be a sign of another serious health condition or the pain has become unmanageable.
-If the pain begins suddenly, is more intense than usual, causes numbness, weakness, visual loss, or any unusual or new symptoms—you need to get checked out by a doctor.
+The reason most people with migraine end up in the emergency room is that they fear their symptoms may be a sign of another serious health condition or the pain has become unmanageable.
+If the pain begins suddenly, it is more intense than usual, causes numbness, weakness, visual loss, or any unusual or new symptoms—you need to get checked out by a doctor.
 Pain can be a frightening sensation because it can feel like you are out of control with no resources to improve the situation.

 Prepare to face the stigma